sozi-projects/Sozi/README.md

     grunt

-After a successful build, you will get a `dist` folder that will contain the generated application bundles for each platform.
+After a successful build, you will get a `dist` folder that will contain the generated application archives for each platform.

 You can customize the build by creating a custom configuration file.
 See `config.default.json` and `config.linux-x64.json` for examples.